wangchenxi7/Semeru-dev/README.md

   # Please refer to the FAQ chapter for more details.
   # In order to achive this, specify the executor JVM in Spark/conf/spark-defaults.conf :
   spark.executorEnv.JAVA_HOME=${semeru_cpu_server_jvm_dir}/jdk

+  # More explanation
+  # 1) We recommend to only add a single process into the cgroup.
+  # E.g., Only add the Spark Executor into process, but not adding the worker process.
+  # 1.1) Keep the Spark/sbin/start-slave.sh unmodified
+  # 1.2) Run the sh Semeru/ShellScript/cgroupv1_add_executor.sh before launch the Spark app.

+  # 2) We recommend to reserve core#0 for Control Path
+  # E.g., modify the spark/sbin/start-slave.sh to use core #1 to #15 only:
+  taskset -c 1-15  "${SPARK_HOME}/sbin"/spark-daemon.sh start $CLASS $WORKER_NUM \
+       --webui-port "$WEBUI_PORT" $PORT_FLAG $PORT_NUM $MASTER "$@"
   ```

 - Launch a Spark application